Anyungu/RevengeAPI/README.md

 # RevengeAPI

-      This API will help you keep a record of wrongs commted against you
+      This API will help you keep a record of wrongs commited against you

 ## Spring Boot, MongoDB, GraphQL